Skip to content

 Proposed US Ebola center in Kenya piles pressure on President Ruto

-Hundreds protested in Kenya on Monday after the US announced it was establishing an Ebola quarantine center on the Laikipia Air Base exclusively for US citizens exposed to Ebola while abroad, rather than sending them home.
-The protests even became mortal, with two demonstrators shot dead.
-Kenyan President William Ruto defended the plan yesterday, insisting that the center would ultimately strengthen Kenya’s preparedness for future outbreaks, while also citing the US previous support of health initiatives in the country.
-Protesters remain unconvinced, saying the facility increases the risk of introducing Ebola into the country that has not recorded any cases of the disease.
-The Kenyan High Court last week ordered construction on the facility to pause, but Ruto will still support the plan, putting him at odds with protestors ahead of next year’s election.
+Hundreds protested in Kenya on Monday after the US announced it was establishing an Ebola quarantine center on the Laikipia Air Base, about 120 miles from the capital Nairobi.
+The facility will be exclusively used to house US citizens exposed to Ebola while traveling in other countries.
+The protests even turned fatal, with two people shot dead (the circumstances remain unclear).
+Kenyan President William Ruto defended the plan yesterday, insisting that the center would ultimately strengthen Kenya’s preparedness for future outbreaks, while also citing the US’s past support of health initiatives in the country.
+Protesters remain unconvinced, saying the facility increases the risk of introducing Ebola into a country that has not recorded any cases of the disease.
+The Kenyan High Court last week ordered construction on the facility to pause, but Ruto will still support the plan, putting him at odds with protesters ahead of next year’s election.

 Millions of Americans head to the polls today